 - Prepare the batter: divide the eggs placing the egg yolks into a small bowl and the egg whites into a mixing bowl.
 Beat the egg whites until stiff peaks form.

 - Add in the flour, salt and the egg yolks and mix until combined.
 Batter will be light, smooth and fluffy.

 - Coat the Peppers: Dip the chiles into the batter and coat both sides.
 Gently place the peppers into the hot oil.
 Be careful not to splatter.

-- Fry the Peppers: Allow the chiles to fry for about 3-5 minutes, until the batter is a dark golden-brown color.
+- Fry the Peppers: Allow the chiles to fry for about 4-5 minutes, until the batter is a dark golden-brown color, then carefully flip and continue frying the other side an additional 3-5 minutes.
 Depeding on the size of your pan you can fry 1-2 chiles at a time, be careful not to overcrowd the pan.

 - Remove from the oil and set onto the prepared baking sheet.
 Remove the toothpicks after cooling for a couple minutes.

 - Melt Butter: Heat butter in a medium size skillet.

 - Saute Vegetables: Add the diced onion and pepper.
 Cook until softened.
 Add in garlic and cook an additional 30 seconds.